 Each year, a live recording of the performances by the Workshop students, billed as the “Vail Jazz All-Stars,” at the Vail Jazz Party is turned into a double CD, for sale to the public.
 All proceeds will be used to provide scholarships to students for the following year’s Workshop.
 The CD of the Vail Jazz All-Stars is available to purchase at Vail Jazz events or by calling a member of staff.

 HOW TO APPLY

-The application process consists of 1) a written application, 2) video audition, and 3) interview.
-To be considered for admission an applicant must complete the above and submit all materials by the stated deadlines.
+The application process consists of 1) a written application and 2) video audition.
+Links to the Application and Application Instructions are here.
+To be considered for admission an applicant must complete and submit all materials by May 14, 2021.